Minnesota : Safety by City

 At that pace, it would still take 20 years for the crime rate to even be at the national average (and that’s assuming the national average wouldn’t change).

-The city does have several new people in leadership roles from various ethnic and generational backgrounds, offering a more diverse and inclusive community while strategizing the
+The city does have several new people in leadership roles from various ethnic and generational backgrounds, offering a more diverse and inclusive community.

 “When you talk about policing and communities of color, everyone has a different experience.